-Access is prohibited for normal training operations, the DEVELOPMENT folder is used by approved persons to add and accumulate updates to training media and courses for approval by CAD.
+Prohibited for normal training operations, the MAIN DEVEL and EXAM DEVEL folders are used by approved persons to add and accumulate updates to training media and courses for approval by CAD.

 For continuity of approvals and training delivery, course footprints and syllabi should remain as consistent as possible throughout an AOC audit year.
-Once sufficient amendments have accumulated on the DEVELOPMENT Folder, or if any major reductions or changes to course or recurrent syllabi occur, CAD Approval must be sought before updating changes to the DELIVERY folder.
+Once sufficient amendments have accumulated on the MAIN DEVEL Folder, or EXAM DEVEL Folder, or if any major reductions or changes to course or recurrent syllabi occur, CAD Approval must be sought before updating changes to ACTIVE / DELIVERY or EXAMS Folders.
 Any changes ready for submission to CAD must be first approved by MFT or Deputy for onward transmission to CAD.

-Admin Folder
+b.
+ACTIVE FOLDER

-Accessed by authorised persons.
-This Folder contains administrative and historical data such as pilot reports, trend analysis, forms and licensing records and is subject to special 42 day back-up off-site daily.
+- i.
+ADMIN: Accessed by authorised persons.
+This Folder contains two subfolders, CONFIDENTIAL ADMIN, and OPERATING ADMIN, containing administrative and historical data such as pilot reports, trend analysis, forms, and licensing records, and is subject to special 42 day back-up off-site daily. - ii.
+DELIVERY: Accessed by authorized persons, (including Hong Kong Civil Aviation Department as Read only on VPN).
+This Folder contains the day-today data required for Training, including AOC approved course footprints, syllabi, examination materials, and lesson plans updated from the $\ensuremath{\mathsf{DEVELOPMENT}}$ / MAIN $\ensuremath{\mathsf{DEVEL}}$.

-Delivery Folder

-Accessed by authorized persons, this Folder contains the day-to-day data required for
+iii.
+EXAMS: Accessed by authorized persons, (including Hong Kong Civil Aviation Department as Read only on VPN).
+This Folder contains AOC approved Examinations updated from the DEVELOPMENT / EXAM DEVEL.

-Training, including AOC approved course footprints, syllabi, examination materials and lesson plans updated from the DEVELOPMENT folder.

-PROCESS FLOW DIAGRAM 4.3.1.4
+4.3.1.4 PROCESS FLOW DIAGRAM

-E-LIBRARY ACCESS AND PERMISSIONS 4.3.1.5
+4.3.1.5 E-LIBRARY ACCESS AND PERMISSIONS